lorenzobloise/netmax/README.md

     [X] Add multi-processing from the following link: https://stackoverflow.com/questions/78510868/python-threads-do-not-utilize-cpu-cores-fully
-    [ ] Parallelize the node exploration in simulation-based algorithms (use "multiprocessing" python library)
+    [ ] Parallelize the node exploration in simulation-based algorithms (use "multiprocessing" python library) [X] Add a graph visualization tool with Dash

 ## Ideas
     - Implement the sketch-based algorithms: